MJCappella/alx-backend-storage/README.md

-# alx-backend-storage
+# ALX-backend-storage
-This repo contains directories related to
+This repo contains directories related to the storage technologies of web applications.